 You can purchase them by filling out the form below and completing the transaction via PayPal.

-Cancellations made by noon Friday, June 22nd will receive a refund less a 15% service charge.
+Cancellations made by 5:00 pm Thursday, June 21st will receive a refund less a 15% service charge.

-Please note gratuity for drink and food service aboard the Paddlwheeler is not included but greatly appreciated.
+Please note gratuity for drink service aboard the Paddlwheeler is not included but greatly appreciated.

 We look forward to seeing you there!